 Learning Team

 Learning Coach and Research Analyst.
 The coach identifies skill gaps and suggests learning paths.
 The research analyst does deep dives — paper summaries, state-of-the-art analysis.
+Not every team needs this one, but for anyone whose job involves staying current, having an agent that reads papers is well worth the setup.

-Here's the report chain:
+Here's the hierarchy:

 You (the human)